 Basic Early Childhood Educator Certificate

 This program provides training for individuals to work in licensed facilities that care for children aged 3 to 5 years.
-It consists of 8 courses and 3 practicums and covers the areas of health, safety and nutrition; child growth and development, guiding and caring; foundations in early childhood education, developmentally appropriate curriculum and interpersonal communication.
-Through the practicums, students learn how theory learned in the courses relates to practice.
+It consists of 8 courses and 3 practicums.
+Areas covered include the following aspects of child care: health, safety, nutrition, growth, and development.
+Also included are foundations in early childhood education, developmentally appropriate curriculum, and interpersonal communication.
+Through the practicums, students learn how theory studied in the courses relates to practice.
 Click here for full program outline.

 Post-Basic Infant/Toddler Educator Certificate